 The Kanuri people are an African ethnic group living largely in the lands of the former Bornu Empire.
 The Bilma are one of the subgroups of Kanuri.
 Following the downfall of the Kanem-Bornu Empire and the scramble for Africa in the 19th century, the Kanuri were divided under the rule of the British, French, and German African empires.
 The Kanuri became Muslims in the 11th century.
-Some superstitions are still practiced in conjunction with Islam.
+Some folk beliefs and traditions are still practiced in conjunction with Islam.
 Charms and amulets are worn around the neck or in pockets for various reasons.
 There is a charm to ensure a good pregnancy for a mother.
 There is also one to keep the ghost of the dead from haunting its descendants.

 No scripture is reported as available in the language of the Bilma Kanuri.